Ryanchau1/Landing-Page-Project/README.md

 Complete of template v1.
 05/03/2023.
 Thank you for taking the time to look at this quick template, I've put together.
 - Ryan Chau

+Templated Update 06/08/2023
+New pages template were added such as sig-in,forgot password, registeration, and a basic homepage.